 Clubs and Societies for Young People in Knoxville

-There are several options available if you want something fun to do with new people around town that share similar interests as yourself.
+There are several options available if you want something fun to do with new people around town who share similar interests as yourself.
 Starting with a few of the more common clubs and societies in Knoxville, you have:

 – A book club to discuss different books with people who share a common interest in reading.